flaneurette/Task-Management-Tips/README.md

 #### 7. Doubt Log

-If you get an idea during writing that doesn’t fit the current chapter, **note it separately** so the writing flow isn’t interrupted.
+If you get an idea during writing that doesn’t fit the current chapter, note it separately so the writing flow isn’t interrupted.

 #### 8. Building Toward Chapter Conclusions

-Build toward the conclusion of each chapter **page by page**.
+Build toward the conclusion of each chapter page by page.

 #### 9. Building Toward Project Conclusion

-Do the same on a larger scale: build toward the conclusion of the entire project **with each chapter**.
+Do the same on a larger scale: build toward the conclusion of the entire project with each chapter.

 #### 10. Editing

-At the end, read through slowly, **chapter by chapter**, and check for necessary improvements.
+At the end, read through slowly, chapter by chapter, and check for necessary improvements.

 ---